 Weight-bearing exercises, such as walking and dancing, and resistance exercises are particularly good for bone health.

-Weight-bearing exercise helps build strong muscles, which is particularly important for adults as they get older.
+Weight-bearing exercise helps build strong muscles, which is

 “Strong scientific evidence shows that physical activity delays death from all causes,” according to a 2018 report from the